 2) Tap and hold on the card you want to use as your new default payment method.

-3) While holding, drag it to the top of the list of credit and debit cards, then release your finger from the screen.
+3) While holding, drag it to the front of the list of credit and debit cards, then release your finger from the screen.

 4) A confirmation message appears telling you that you’ve changed the default payment method.
 Tap OK.